 We’ll take you through the process of creating a banner from scratch in a few minutes.
-We’ll do our best to make it for general purpose so you could use it to advertise almost any project of yours.
+We’ll do our best to make it for general purposes so you could use it to advertise almost any project of yours.

-One of the most basic and common size for ad banners is: 300x250px.
+One of the most basic and common sizes for ad banners is: 300x250px.
 Open Adobe Photoshop and create a new document that’s larger than that.
 I’ve used a simple grunge texture on gray for the background.

 By using the Rectangle Tool (U), create a dark gray rectangle.
 As we said, the rectangle must be 300×250 pixels.
 Apply an Outer Glow effect to it (#343434).